 Blog‹ Back to List

-3 ways to prepare your child for the coming school year
+3 ways to prepare your child in the coming school year

 December is finally here, and no doubt everyone has been looking forward to a time of rest and relaxation.
 It may seem like a chore to think about school while everyone is in holiday mood, but it is important to ensure that your child maintains the right mental state, especially if he or she is heading into a significant academic year (Primary 6, Secondary 4, JC2).
 Here are some tips on how to start the year right by making the most of the next few weeks.